 No. When you see salary information posted or published comparing various cities' compensation, the data does not generally include other factors, such as the cost of benefits provided to employees, or whether those costs are paid by the employer or employee.
 Also, it may not reflect unusual situations like retroactive or one-time payments.
 An example is that some employees receive vacation cash-outs when they do not use all of their vacation in a year.
 Another variable is the number of pay periods in a calendar year.
-For example, in calendar year 2009, the City of Mountain View had one additional pay period compared to other years.
+For example, in calendar year 2020, the City of Mountain View will have one additional pay period compared to other years.
 This was needed to synchronize biweekly pay periods with the calendar year (similar to the addition of a day during a leap year).
-Comparing Mountain View's 2009 annual salary information for this year would not be accurate with cities that did not have the additional pay period.
+Comparing Mountain View's 2020 annual salary information would not be accurate with cities that did not have the additional pay period.

 Yes.
 Compensation changes are placed on the agenda of open City Council meetings and clearly identified.
-Current compensation information is available by clicking the links above.
+Current compensation information is available on the City’s public website.

-Approximately 80 percent of the City's General Operating Fund and 40 percent of all the City's funds are utilized towards personnel costs.
+Approximately 80 percent of the City's General Operating Fund and 44 percent of all the City's funds are utilized towards personnel costs (excluding one-time funds).
 The fundamental functions provided to the community are service-based.
 A majority of the costs associated with providing services is through people who perform essential functions.